waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Items
 - Great Ball: 29.
 Main capture tool.
 - Pokeball: 2.
 - Super Repel: 7.
-Active (Turn 15839 check confirmed earlier use still in effect).
+Last used Turn 15839 (Expired Turn 15875).
+Need to re-apply.
 ## Reflection Lessons (Turn 15842)
 - Fly Menu Navigation: Fly map movement is not a simple coordinate grid; it's a linked list of cities.
 Moving "Up" cycles through the known locations.
 - Repel Trick Persistence: Repel effects persist across map transitions.
 Check effect status before using a new one to save money.